- Go 51.1%

 Harbor is a workspace-first version control prototype.

 Harbor is ready for careful dogfooding on real projects with backups.
 It is not production-ready yet.
-The current implementation is best for single-user or trusted small-team testing where you control the storage and HTTP endpoints.

 What works today